chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Hi Nicholas, the walking tour was a great experience and thanks, really enjoyed kostas’s company, Kind regards Alex and Rosamund S. (8th of June) Scotland

     Dear Nicholas and Michael, Thank you so much for the tour of Rhodes.
 It was definitely a highlight of my trip.
 I am back in the US and missing Greece.
 Best, Eli (June 6th) Loveland/Colorado, USA

     Good Morning Nicholas, I have to say Rhodes is one of the best tours that I have taken, Manouel was amazing!!
 I will highly recommend your company to my clients and co-workers as well as our Expedia Insider which is accessed throughout the Expedia network.
 Many thanks again for such a fantastic trip!
 Warm Regards, Maribeth V, CTC Cruise & Vacation Consultant (June 1st) 313 Colony Boulevard, The Villages, FL